c4ev3/EV3-API/README.md

 The work is part of the [EVELIN](http://www.evelinprojekt.de/en/) project, which was funded by the German Federal Ministry of Education and Research (Bundesministerium für Bildung und Forschung) under grant number 01PL12022B.
 The authors are responsible for the content of this publication.

-The code is provided under the terms of the GNU General Public License v3.0 or, at your option, any later version.
-New contributions via the Github Pull Request mechanism must be licensed under the GNU GPL 2.0 or later.
+The code is provided under the terms of the GNU General Public License v2.0.

-# Binary Releases and Relicensing

-We temporarily ceased distributing pre-built binaries till [licensing violations were addressed](https://github.com/c4ev3/EV3-API/issues/34).
-Users may still build the software themselves for personal use.
-After finishing a continous deployment infrastructure, we will continue to distribute pre-built packages.